-210. Only two reporting Contracting Parties have provided information under this section.

-h) Implementation of Regional Action Plans (RAPs)
+- 210. Only two reporting Contracting Parties have provided information under this section. - h) Implementation of Regional Action Plans (RAPs) - i.

-- i.
 Regional Action Plan on Cartilaginous Fishes (Chondrichthyans) - 211.
-Ten reporting Contracting Parties reported on the implementation of the Regional Action Plan on Cartilaginous Fishes (Chondrichthyans), as below. - 212.
+Eleven reporting Contracting Parties reported on the implementation of the Regional Action Plan on Cartilaginous Fishes (Chondrichthyans), as below. - 212.
 Formalize/reinforce synchronous submission of catch, bycatch and discard data to both scientific and management bodies, and annually to the General Fisheries Commission for the Mediterranean (GFCM).
-Two out of ten reporting Contracting Parties indicated that they formalized the submission of data as requested.
+Three out of eleven reporting Contracting Parties indicated that they formalized the submission of data as requested.
 One of the two, mentioned action within the FAO project on fisheries data collection.
-Work is indicated to be under development in five reporting Contracting Parties.

-- 213. Establish strict legal protection for species listed in Annex II and GFCM recommendation through national laws and regulations.
-Four out of ten reporting Contracting Parties indicated action in that regard by the establishment of strict legal protection for the species listed in Annex II to the SPA/BD Protocol and GFCM Recommendation through their national laws and regulations.
-In three reporting Contracting Parties work is indicated to be under development. - 214.
+Work is indicated to be under development in six reporting Contracting Parties. - 213.
+Establish strict legal protection for species listed in Annex II and GFCM recommendation through national laws and regulations.
+Five out of eleven reporting Contracting Parties indicated action in that regard by the establishment of strict legal protection for the species listed in Annex II to the SPA/BD Protocol and GFCM Recommendation through their national laws and regulations.
+In four reporting Contracting Parties work is indicated to be under development. - 214.
 Support GFCM finning prohibition by enacting national regulations and monitoring their implementation and enforcement.
-Four out of ten reporting Contracting Parties answered this question positively.
-A reporting Contracting Party indicated that this question was not applicable. - 215.
-Complete and disseminate inventories of critical habitats (mating, spawning and nursery grounds).
+Six out of eleven reporting Contracting Parties answered this question positively.
+A reporting Contracting Party indicated that this question was not applicable.

+- 215. Complete and disseminate inventories of critical habitats (mating, spawning and nursery grounds).
 Only a reporting Contracting Party has answered this question affirmatively.
-Three reporting Contracting Parties indicated work under development in this area. - 216.
+Four reporting Contracting Parties indicated work under development in this area. - 216.
 Increase compliance with obligations to collect and submit species-specific commercial catch and bycatch data to FAO and GFCM, including through increased use of observers.
-Four out of ten reporting Contracting Parties answered this question positively.
-Three reporting Contracting Parties indicated work under development in this area. - 217.
+Five out of eleven reporting Contracting Parties answered this question positively.
+Four reporting Contracting Parties indicated work under development in this area. - 217.
 Comply with obligations under GFCM recommendations to collect and submit data on pelagic shark catches.
-Four out of ten reporting Contracting Parties indicated action in this filed to comply with obligations under GFCM recommendations. - 218.
+Six out of eleven reporting Contracting Parties indicated action in this filed to comply with obligations under GFCM recommendations. - 218.
 Improve programmes for the collection and reporting of data from coastal fisheries.
-Three out of ten reporting Contracting Parties answered this question positively and five Parties indicted work under development. - 219.
+Five out of eleven reporting Contracting Parties answered this question positively and five Parties indicated work under development. - 219.
 Monitor Critically Endangered, Endangered and endemic species.
-Two out of ten reporting Contracting Parties answered to this question affirmatively and two more indicated work under development.
+Three out of eleven reporting Contracting Parties answered to this question affirmatively and three more indicated work under development.
 Difficulties raised in this area are mainly financial resources. - 220.
 Submit to the GFCM annual Shark Assessment Reports describing all national target and/or bycatch fisheries.
-Three out of ten reporting Contracting Parties answered this question positively. - 221.
+Four out of eleven reporting Contracting Parties answered this question positively. - 221.
 Develop and adopt (where these do not exist) national Shark Plans and specific regulations for fisheries exploiting chondrichthyans, whether target or bycatch.
-Only a reporting Contracting Party answered this question and four Parties indicated work under development in this area.
+Two reporting Contracting Parties answered this question and five Parties indicated work under development in this area.